prishasbangera/Shadertoy-Projects/README.md

 - Donut Sandwich ![Raymarching - Donut Sandwich](image-8.png) \
 - No Basis In Reality ![Raymarching - Noisy Planet](image-9.png) \
 - Ancient Temple (Following Tutorial) ![Raymarching - Ancient Temple](image-10.png)

-## Notes:
-- As I had not learned about college-level coding standards when creating most of the projects, the code is extremely messy.
-Please let me know if anything is confusing.
-- I have done my best to include which sources I used when learning.
-PLEASE let me know if I have missed anything.
-- If you have any suggestions on better ways to showcase and store my code, please let me know.
-- Please forgive (or be amused by) the silly titles if you decide to follow the link to the live programs. :D